Siege of Yorktown: Legacy

 special markers highlighted where Washington and Lafayette's siege guns were placed.
 President Chester Arthur, sworn in only thirty days before, following James Garfield's death, made his first public speech as president.
 Also present were descendants of Lafayette, Rochambeau, de Grasse, and Steuben.
 To close the ceremony, Arthur gave an order to salute the British flag.

 There is a belief that General Cornwallis's sword, surrendered by Charles O'Hara after the battle, is to this day on display at the White House.
 However, U.S. National Park Service historian Jerome Green, in his 2005 history of the siege, The Guns of Independence, concurs with the 1881 centennial account by Johnston, noting simply that when Brigadier General O'Hara presented the sword to Major General Lincoln, he held it for a moment and immediately returned it to O'Hara.

+The American Battlefield Trust and its partners have preserved 49 battlefield acres outside of the national park as of mid-2023.

 The siege of Yorktown is also known in some German historiographies as "die deutsche Schlacht" ("the German battle"), because Germans played significant roles in all three armies, accounting for roughly one third of all forces involved.
-According to one estimate more than 2,500 German soldiers served at Yorktown with each of the British and French armies, and more than 3,000 German-Americans were in Washington's army.
+According to one estimate more than 2,500 German soldiers served at Yorktown with each of the British and French armies, and more than 3,000 German Americans were in Washington's army.

-Four Army National Guard units (113th Inf, 116th Inf, 175th Inf and 198th Sig Bn) and one active Regular Army Field Artillery battalion (1–5th FA) are derived from American units that participated in the Battle of Yorktown.
-There are thirty current U.S. Army units with lineages that go back to the colonial era.
+Four Army National Guard units (113th Inf, 116th Inf, 175th Inf, and 198th Sig Bn) and one active Regular Army Field Artillery battalion (1–5th FA) are derived from American units that participated in the Battle of Yorktown.